 Lemma 13.17.4.
-Let $\mathcal{A}$ be an abelian category.
-Let $\mathcal{B} \subset \mathcal{A}$ be a Serre subcategory.
-Assume that for every surjection $X \to Y$ with $X \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{A})$ and $Y \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B})$ there exists $X' \subset X$, $X' \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B})$ which surjects onto $Y$.
-Then the functor $D^-(\mathcal{B}) \to D^-_\mathcal {B}(\mathcal{A})$ of (13.17.1.1) is an equivalence.
+Let \mathcal{A} be an abelian category.
+Let \mathcal{B} \subset \mathcal{A} be a Serre subcategory.
+Assume that for every surjection X \to Y with X \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{A}) and Y \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B}) there exists X' \subset X, X' \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B}) which surjects onto Y. Then the functor D^-(\mathcal{B}) \to D^-_\mathcal {B}(\mathcal{A}) of (13.17.1.1) is an equivalence.

 Proof.
-Let $X^\bullet $ be a bounded above complex of $\mathcal{A}$ such that $H^ i(X^\bullet ) \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B})$ for all $i \in \mathbf{Z}$.
-Moreover, suppose we are given $B^ i \subset X^ i$, $B^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B})$ for all $i \in \mathbf{Z}$.
-Claim: there exists a subcomplex $Y^\bullet \subset X^\bullet $ such that
+Let X^\bullet be a bounded above complex of \mathcal{A} such that H^ i(X^\bullet ) \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B}) for all i \in \mathbf{Z}.
+Moreover, suppose we are given B^ i \subset X^ i, B^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B}) for all i \in \mathbf{Z}.
+Claim: there exists a subcomplex Y^\bullet \subset X^\bullet such that

-$Y^\bullet \to X^\bullet $ is a quasi-isomorphism,
+Y^\bullet \to X^\bullet is a quasi-isomorphism,

-$Y^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B})$ for all $i \in \mathbf{Z}$, and
+Y^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B}) for all i \in \mathbf{Z}, and

-$B^ i \subset Y^ i$ for all $i \in \mathbf{Z}$.
+B^ i \subset Y^ i for all i \in \mathbf{Z}.

-To prove the claim, using the assumption of the lemma we first choose $C^ i \subset \mathop{\mathrm{Ker}}(d^ i : X^ i \to X^{i + 1})$, $C^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B})$ surjecting onto $H^ i(X^\bullet )$.
-Setting $D^ i = C^ i + d^{i - 1}(B^{i - 1}) + B^ i$ we find a subcomplex $D^\bullet $ satisfying (2) and (3) such that $H^ i(D^\bullet ) \to H^ i(X^\bullet )$ is surjective for all $i \in \mathbf{Z}$.
-For any choice of $E^ i \subset X^ i$ with $E^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B})$ and $d^ i(E^ i) \subset D^{i + 1} + E^{i + 1}$ we see that setting $Y^ i = D^ i + E^ i$ gives a subcomplex whose terms are in $\mathcal{B}$ and whose cohomology surjects onto the cohomology of $X^\bullet $.
-Clearly, if $d^ i(E^ i) = (D^{i + 1} + E^{i + 1}) \cap \mathop{\mathrm{Im}}(d^ i)$ then we see that the map on cohomology is also injective.
-For $n \gg 0$ we can take $E^ n$ equal to $0$.
-By descending induction we can choose $E^ i$ for all $i$ with the desired property.
-Namely, given $E^{i + 1}, E^{i + 2}, \ldots $ we choose $E^ i \subset X^ i$ such that $d^ i(E^ i) = (D^{i + 1} + E^{i + 1}) \cap \mathop{\mathrm{Im}}(d^ i)$.
-This is possible by our assumption in the lemma combined with the fact that $(D^{i + 1} + E^{i + 1}) \cap \mathop{\mathrm{Im}}(d^ i)$ is in $\mathcal{B}$ as $\mathcal{B}$ is a Serre subcategory of $\mathcal{A}$.
+To prove the claim, using the assumption of the lemma we first choose C^ i \subset \mathop{\mathrm{Ker}}(d^ i : X^ i \to X^{i + 1}), C^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B}) surjecting onto H^ i(X^\bullet ).
+Setting D^ i = C^ i + d^{i - 1}(B^{i - 1}) + B^ i we find a subcomplex D^\bullet satisfying (2) and (3) such that H^ i(D^\bullet ) \to H^ i(X^\bullet ) is surjective for all i \in \mathbf{Z}.
+For any choice of E^ i \subset X^ i with E^ i \in \mathop{\mathrm{Ob}}\nolimits (\mathcal{B}) and d^ i(E^ i) \subset D^{i + 1} + E^{i + 1} we see that setting Y^ i = D^ i + E^ i gives a subcomplex whose terms are in \mathcal{B} and whose cohomology surjects onto the cohomology of X^\bullet .
+Clearly, if d^ i(E^ i) = (D^{i + 1} + E^{i + 1}) \cap \mathop{\mathrm{Im}}(d^ i) then we see that the map on cohomology is also injective.
+For n \gg 0 we can take E^ n equal to 0.
+By descending induction we can choose E^ i for all i with the desired property.
+Namely, given E^{i + 1}, E^{i + 2}, \ldots we choose E^ i \subset X^ i such that d^ i(E^ i) = (D^{i + 1} + E^{i + 1}) \cap \mathop{\mathrm{Im}}(d^ i).
+This is possible by our assumption in the lemma combined with the fact that (D^{i + 1} + E^{i + 1}) \cap \mathop{\mathrm{Im}}(d^ i) is in \mathcal{B} as \mathcal{B} is a Serre subcategory of \mathcal{A}.

 The claim above implies the lemma.
 Essential surjectivity is immediate from the claim.
 Let us prove faithfulness.
-Namely, suppose we have a morphism $f : U^\bullet \to V^\bullet $ of bounded above complexes of $\mathcal{B}$ whose image in $D(\mathcal{A})$ is zero.
-Then there exists a quasi-isomorphism $s : V^\bullet \to X^\bullet $ into a bounded above complex of $\mathcal{A}$ such that $s \circ f$ is homotopic to zero.
-Choose a homotopy $h^ i : U^ i \to X^{i - 1}$ between $0$ and $s \circ f$.
-Apply the claim with $B^ i = h^{i + 1}(U^{i + 1}) + s^ i(V^ i)$.
-The resulting map $s' : V^\bullet \to Y^\bullet $ is a quasi-isomorphism as well and $s' \circ f$ is homotopic to zero as is clear from the fact that $h^ i$ factors through $Y^{i - 1}$.
+Namely, suppose we have a morphism f : U^\bullet \to V^\bullet of bounded above complexes of \mathcal{B} whose image in D(\mathcal{A}) is zero.
+Then there exists a quasi-isomorphism s : V^\bullet \to X^\bullet into a bounded above complex of \mathcal{A} such that s \circ f is homotopic to zero.
+Choose a homotopy h^ i : U^ i \to X^{i - 1} between 0 and s \circ f.
+Apply the claim with B^ i = h^{i + 1}(U^{i + 1}) + s^ i(V^ i).
+The resulting map s' : V^\bullet \to Y^\bullet is a quasi-isomorphism as well and s' \circ f is homotopic to zero as is clear from the fact that h^ i factors through Y^{i - 1}.
 This proves faithfulness.
-Fully faithfulness is proved in the exact same manner. $\square$
+Fully faithfulness is proved in the exact same manner. \square

 Comments (0)